Milwaukee Astronomical Society

 * It was Johann Bode who suggested the new planet be named Uranus.

-Since the distance corresponded so well to prediction this gave Bode's Law considerable creedance so astronomers would start searching for the missing planet between Mars and Jupiter.
+Since the distance corresponded so well to prediction this gave Bode's Law considerable creedance so astronomers would start searching.

 The Celestial Police